 Organisations and Self-Reflection

 “ Self-reflection is a natural and familiar process…so what keeps organizations from embracing formal reflective practices as a way to encourage learning? ” (Daudelin, M. W. 1996, Learning from experience through reflection).
 Daudelin (1996) then goes on to argue that managers may have always placed higher value on action rather than reflecting.
 Has any one worked at an organisation that actually had a formal reflection process?
 But I am sure we have all practiced reflection (a bit of self love) on a more informal basis in this and past organisations without actually realising it was reflecting, such as how could have I improved my performance during that crisis event.
 I always believed reflection was just something I did to make sense of a personal experience and what it meant to me – could I have handled the situation in a more effective way?

 Over time I have realised the importance of reflection and how you should take time out to reflect on the experiences of the day, your goals or state of mind.
 An example offered by Daudelin (1996) resonated with me as a method I have always used to allow for personal reflection.
 She explains how it is possible to reflect on an experience whilst running, as it allows “one to momentarily suspend the intense flow of new information on the brain” (Daudelin, M. W. 1996, Learning from experience through reflection).
 I often find myself reflecting on work situations whilst walking or at the gym, which I find useful in making sense of my behaviour during certain situations in the day as well as the behaviour of others.
-To further assist in enhancing personal reflection it may be beneficial to use a mentor or to gain feedback from your team or trusted colleagues, thsi coudl help become more self aware.
+To further assist in enhancing self-reflection it may be beneficial to use a mentor or to gain feedback from your team or trusted colleagues, thsi coudl help become more self aware.

 Charismatic Leader to Mentor